 Since last autumn, EQUIMO has become my riding companion, and I always put it on, even if I go on a hack.
-As the COVID break had come to an end and we went to the first show of this year, I naturally took my EQUIMO with me.
+It's no different with shows; I naturally pack my EQUIMO in my tack box.
 Today, I would like to introduce you to my showing day with this little helper.

 Our classes rarely start before noon, so we have some time for ourselves after the morning stable duties.
 Valentino spends it sleeping or watching the rush in the stables, whereas I like to pick up a book and do stretching.
 Because I want to be ready on time, I start tacking up in advance.
 My routine is to get into the saddle when there are twenty horses to go before me.
 When there are ten horses to go, I start to jump.
 This routine does not give me much extra time, just enough for Vali to warm up.
 Sometimes I get too excited, and I need to remind myself I should trot more before I begin to canter.
 The live analysis on my smartwatch helped me at this stage.
 I had a basic overview of my warm-up and could be 100% sure I had not missed anything.
 With that in mind, I could go on to jumping.